INFOSYS221-2021/lab-04-group/README.md

 9. If the code on line 165 is changed from break to gameIsPlaying = False, will this change the behaviour of the program?

-                    No it doesnt change the behaviour because having gameIsPlaying = False breaks the loop.
+                No it doesnt change the behaviour because having gameIsPlaying = False also breaks the loop.
 10. What does while True: do in this program?
                     - Starts the game